ErikOnBike/CodeParadise/README.md

-# Code Paradise
+# CodeParadise

-Code Paradise is the name of a project and future platform.
-Code Paradise as project enables remote code execution in a Javascript environment.
+CodeParadise is the name of a framework and future platform.
+CodeParadise as framework enables remote Smalltalk code execution in a Javascript environment.
 This means you can run Smalltalk inside the web browser and not be concerned with any Javascript.
 A regular (but tiny) Smalltalk image runs on [SqueakJS VM](https://squeak.js.org) and replaces the use of Javascript.
-This tiny image runs the same bytecode as a regular Pharo/Squeak/Cuis image.
+This tiny image runs the same bytecode as a regular Pharo/Squeak/Cuis image, so no transpilation taking place.
 With some pre-installed Classes which wrap the browser DOM functionality, all DOM manipulation is done through Smalltalk code.
 Did I mention, no more use of Javascript ;-).
-Javascript is only used for the VM and some VM plugins.

-## Introduction

-The project offers a `RemoteEnvironment` and a `ServerApplication` controlling it.
-The `RemoteEnvironment` consists of a `ClientEnvironment` and a `ServerEnvironment`.
-The `ClientEnvironment` is a Smalltalk environment running inside a Javascript environment like a web browser or Node.js instance.
-The `ServerEnvironment` is (currently) a Pharo Smalltalk environment running on or as a web server.
-The two environments communicatie using WebSockets, allowing interactive  (instead of request-response style) communication.
-The `ServerApplication` can install code (`Classes` and `CompiledMethods`) in the `ClientEnvironment` on-the-fly thereby creating a dynamic environment (somewhat) similar to the live coding experience of a regular Smalltalk environment.
-The `ClientEnvironment` can only send back `Announcements` to the `ServerEnvironment` (explicit design decision I'll try to document in the near future).

 A few online videos:
 * UK Smalltalk UG [demo](https://vimeo.com/457353130)